Almo-ond-tech/pomodachi/README.md

-# tomodachi
+# Pomodachi
-a tomodoro timer with a mini game
+a pomodoro timer with a mini game